PEACE Grants – Request for Letters of Intent

 Here, “contemplative” approaches can include a wide range of practices that involve introspection and awareness of mind-body states, including various forms of meditation, embodied or movement-based practices, reflective writing, contemplative prayer, and others.
-Likewise, our use of the term “PEACE” is meant to encompass a range of wholesome characteristics beyond the acronym itself (prosocial, empathy, altruism, compassion, ethics), including gratitude, love, forgiveness, sympathetic joy, patience, and presence.
+Likewise, our use of the term “PEACE” is meant to encompass a range of wholesome interpersonal characteristics beyond the acronym itself (prosocial, empathy, altruism, compassion, ethics), including gratitude, love, forgiveness, sympathetic joy, patience, and presence.
 Projects do not need to include an actual contemplative intervention, but the research must be able to inform the development of contemplative interventions, or increase our understanding of whether and how contemplative practice might promote PEACE qualities.
 We encourage research proposals that work across traditional disciplinary boundaries, and use methodological approaches that meet the highest standards of rigor.

 Two levels of funding are available through this program: up to $25,000 and up to $100,000 (USD).
 Grants will be awarded through a competitive application and selection process.
 Proposed research should be completed within a 2-year period, and annual progress reports are required for grantees to remain in good standing.
 Applications are reviewed by an external committee of experienced contemplative researchers and selected based on the following criteria: